Your investor deck and your website tell different stories. Here's the fix.

 This doesn't matter while you're raising.
 Investors see the deck, not the website.
 But the moment the round closes, the audience shifts.
 Now customers, candidates, partners, and press are all arriving.
 And they're landing on the website, not the deck.

 Customers check the website before the demo.
 If your deck told investors you're the leading platform in your space, but your website looks like a side project, the customers you're now trying to close will notice the gap.
 Credibility takes one page load to establish or lose.
+We've written a full breakdown of why your website is losing you deals and the specific fixes that work.

 Senior hires research you.
 The VP of Engineering you're trying to recruit will Google your company.
 They'll spend 30 seconds on your homepage.
 If it doesn't match the ambition you described in the pitch, they'll take the other offer.